 - It is legitimate to discuss assignment problems with other students in the class and learn from each other. - However, instructions should be strictly followed and assignments must be written up completely by yourself. - Do not let other students read your completed assignment solutions as this can lead to copying. - It is acceptable to get help with your assignments from someone outside the class, but the help must be limited to general discussion and examples that are not the same as the assignments.
 As soon as you get an outside person to actually start working on one of your assignments, you have committed an academic offence!

-Failure to comply with these guidelines is a serious academic offence.
+Failure to comply with these guidelines is a serious academic offence; offences will be investigated and dealt with accordingly.